ShotaroIshiguro/DiffusionRig_EMO-test-/README.md

 - Multiple images can be specified as source images by specifying the directory in `--source`.
 - It is possible to specify whether the physical buffer of the target image and source image is obtained from DECA or EMOCA.
 - If you want to use the model trained by the Global encoder with resnet18 version, you must change the encoder_type in `utils/script_util.py/def model_and_diffusion_defaults()`
+- The code to select resnet18 or resnet50 at the time of inference has not been implemented.
+Please open `utils/scripts_util.py` and select the variable on lines 56 and 57 according to the resnet to be used.

 ```
 python scripts/inference.py --source jisaku_training/Hitoshi_aligned/ \